 Other Mosques & Churches

-There are many more mosques and churches to see around Diyarbakır, and this is not an exhaustive list.
+There are many more mosques and churches to see around Diyarbakır, and this is by no means an exhaustive list.
 Diyarbakır, in fact, has so many ancient structures that some even consider it to be on par with Istanbul in terms of historic architecture.

 The Four-Legged Minaret